 In 2008 she was awarded the Grand Prize at the Fukuoka Film Festival for her outstanding contribution to Asian culture.

 I asked Ann whether she got emotionally involved with the characters and messages in her films and she gave me the surprising answer:

 "I can put together a passionate message best by being dispassionate.
 I can shoot best without thinking of changing society".

 She has the uncanny knack of exciting passion in her audiences whilst strictly controlling her own passion in the production process.

 Ann's outstanding work has undoubtedly played a significant role in shaping Hong Kong's identity and presenting it to the outside world.

-It is my honour and privilege to present to you Dr Ann Hui On Wah for the award of Doctor of Social Sciences honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Dr Ann Hui On Wah for the award of Doctor of Social Sciences honoris causa.